 MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes, and Viruses) from metagenomic shotgun sequencing data with species-level resolution.

 Plugin to run the PICRUSt2 pipeline to get EC, KO, and MetaCyc pathway predictions based on 16S data.
-Either the default PICRUSt2 sequence placement approach or SEPP can be used to place sequences into the required reference phylogeny.
+Either EPA-NG or SEPP can be used to place sequences into the required reference phylogeny.

 SCNIC (Sparse Cooccurence Network Investigation for Compositional data) is a tool for building correlation networks from feature tables, finding modules in said networks and summarizing those modules.
 Access to all these functionalities is available to qiime2 users via the q2-SCNIC plugin.